silvandeleemput/metaimage/README.md

     // Do something with the actual image data
     // img.Data

-    // Write image to another file
+    // Write the image to another file assert(
-    assert(
         input_image_filename != output_image_filename,
         "output filename is the same as the input filename, this would overwrite the source file!"